-San Diego Homecare Provider, Gabriela Brown featured on the San Diego Union Tribune.
+San Diego Home Care Provider, Gabriela Brown featured in the San Diego Union Tribune.

 Find us featured in the San Diego Union Tribune.
-The Tribune interviewed CEO, Gabriela Brown about some of the difficulties in convincing families to consider homecare before an emergency arises.
-Most often families do not consider homecare until a scary event arises in the life of their aging family member, and it becomes clear that they need help.
-Read the entire article below.
+The Tribune interviewed CEO, Gabriela Brown about the founding of Constant Companions, the difficulties and the rewards in operating a home care agency.
+This article encourages us all to think about home care before a crisis Most often families do not consider home care until a scary event arises in the life of their aging family member, and it becomes clear that they need help.
+Read the for details!

 Posted on July 1, 2014

 Summer is just around the corner and as the temperatures rise, so should our awareness of DEHYDRATION in SENIORS.
 Although dehydration can occur in any season and in any climate, summer can bring it about quickly, catching many seniors and their caregivers off-guard.

 - 31% of residents in Long-Term Care facilities are dehydrated

 - 48% of adults admitted into the hospital through the emergency department had signs of dehydration in their lab results

 - Dehydration is one of the 10 most frequent admitting diagnoses for Medicare hospitalization according the Health Care Finance Administration.

 There are many reasons why seniors are particularly vulnerable to dehydration: